fabinn/promisc_detect/README.md

 # promisc_detect

-Interfaces set under promiscuous mode could sing possible malicius intentions inside a network.
+Interfaces set under promiscuous mode could sign possible malicious behavior inside a network.

 Use this script to scan a host or a set of hosts and try to suggest possible intefaces with promiscuous mode enabled.